 What should you wear when going out?
 Well, it depends on what bar or club you are going to.
 Overall, Playa Del Carmen is a casual place by most standards.
 Not many actually have a strict dress code but here are some rules to go by.

 - Local do like to dress up a bit.
 Even on those hot summer nights, locals will put on pants and guys will have a button dress shirt.
 Tourist are usually more casual because you are on vacation after all and most don’t want to bring a huge wardrobe.

 - Bars are more casual then clubs.
 Most bars you can wear about anything you want.
 You can wear sneakers, shorts, and t-shirts.
 Sports bars are the most casual and anything goes.

 - Higher end nightclubs have a two tiered system for judging people and what is allowed for dress code.
 Tourist get more of a free pass on casual shoes and shirts.
 Locals are held to higher standards.
 Some clubs will not allow tank tops on guys or sneakers.

-- La Santanera and Mandala would be the more dressed up clubs.
+- Mandala would be the more dressed up club but not by much.
 Guys usually have a polo or button up shirt but not necessarily tucked in.
 Women wear dressier tops sometimes with nice shorts, pants or a flirty skirt.

 - Women normally do not wear too flashy of jewelry.
 This can be good because it is best to leave the good jewels at home and attract the wrong attention.
 Outfits are based more on the dress and makeup than jewelry in Playa.